 What to Look for When Buying Calligraphy Books

 Not all calligraphy books are created equal.
-If you want to get the best lettering books that suit your needs, here are a few factors you need to consider:
+If you want to get an excellent lettering book that suits your needs, here are a few factors you need to consider:

 Are you an absolute beginner and don’t know even the basics of calligraphy?
 You need to look for the best calligraphy books for beginners then.
 Let’s choose a calligraphy book based on what you need to know.
 There are also calligraphy books for advanced beginners, intermediate and the more experienced calligraphy artists.